 Hello geeks and welcome to this article, we will cover python lock.
 Along with that, we will look at the need for python lock and how to implement it.
 To achieve all this, we will look at a couple of examples.

 When one thread tries to modify a shared resource simultaneously, another thread is modifying it, which leads to a jumbled output.
 This condition is called a race condition, and it is one of the major problems that many programmers come across.
-To avoid it, we need to synchronize the tread.
+To avoid it, we need to synchronize the thread.
 To achieve it, we can use the lock present in Python’s Threading module.

 As we move ahead in this article, we will cover using the lock-in program.
 Also, we will cover the different states of the lock.